liamwalsh1980/Milestone-Project-1/TESTING.md

 ![template](assets/readme/testing/issues/fixed-nav-fixed-2.png)

 #### Responsiveness

-* I Used DevTools throughout my project to make sure that all device screen sizes were taken into consideration.
+I Used DevTools throughout my project to make sure that all device screen sizes were taken into consideration.
 I took some time to complete media queries across all pages, however, certain elements on certain screen sizes still didn't look right.
 I will be working on this more during further projects to perfect the skill between using bootstrap and media queries.
-Please find below three examples for reference.
+Please find below three examples for reference which I didn't have time to resolve.

+#### Mobile responsiveness

+On the homepage, I found issues with the mobile screen size was on the header section and specifically the hamburger navigation menu at lower mobile screen sizes.
+I have since fixed this by using media queries to adjust the size of the logo and adjust the positioning the navigation toggle.

 ![template](assets/readme/testing/issues/mobile-issue.png)

+#### Tablet responsiveness

+On the homepage, I found issues with the tablet screen sizes was the positioning of the logo and hamburger navigation menu.
+I've made sure that at the screen size break point of 768px this looked fine, however, I would need time to make adjustments using media queries to complete this across all tablet screen sizes.

 ![template](assets/readme/testing/issues/tablet-issue.png)

+#### Desktop responsiveness

+On the homepage, I found issues with positioning the cover text and subscribe for free button across all screen sizes.
+I made sure that at each break point the positioning was completed, however, I would need more time to make sure the positioning for both these features were in line and consistent.

 ![template](assets/readme/testing/issues/desktop-issue.png)

 [Back to top ⇧](#embrace-autism)